Human Rights Risks and Major Issues

 Child Labor and Young Worker

-Wistron's Human Rights Policy expressly prohibits the use of child labor.
-Business operations review the actual age of employees in the recruitment process to ensure that no child labor is hired.
-Certain operations hire employees who meet the minimum age for work in accordance with local laws but are under the age of 18 to fulfill production capacity requirements.
-To protect their physical safety and mental health, the Company arranges low-risk work suitable for their skill level and development, pays close attention to their work training, living arrangement, and day-to-day management.
+Wistron's Human Rights Policy explicitly prohibits child labor.
+During the recruitment process of each operating location, the actual age of the employees will be checked to confirm that there is no employment of child labor.
+Wistron's certain operating locations hire employees who are over the minimum age for work in accordance with local laws but are under the age of 18 to fulfill production capacity requirements.
+To protect their physical safety and mental health, the Company arranges low-risk work suitable for their skill level and development, pays close attention to their work training, living service, and department management.

 Unit: Number of People